Ivan Jukić (footballer)

-Ivan Jukić ([ǐʋan jûkitɕ]; born 21 June 1996) is a professional footballer who plays as a winger for Bosnian Premier League club Zrinjski Mostar.
+Ivan Jukić ([ǐʋan jûkitɕ]; born 21 June 1996) is a professional footballer who plays as a winger for K League 1 club FC Anyang.
 Born in Croatia, he represented Bosnia and Herzegovina at youth international level.

 Club career

 Early career

 Jukić started training football in his native Vitez at the age of 6, before he moved with his family to Dugi Rat in Croatia, where he joined the local club.
-At the age of 15, he moved to career at Split, for which he debuted professionally on 15 February 2014 against Dinamo Zagreb, at the age of 17.
+At the age of 15, he moved to RNK Split, for which he debuted professionally on 15 February 2014 against Dinamo Zagreb, at the age of 17.
+On 7 December 2014, he scored his first senior goal in the city derby against Hajduk Split.
 In 2016, he had a brief loan stint with Imotski.
-On 7 December 2014, he scored his first senior goal in a city derby against Hajduk Split.

 Korona Kielce

 In July 2017, Jukić signed a two-year deal with Polish Ekstraklasa club Korona Kielce on a free transfer.
 On 17 July, he debuted in a league game against Zagłębie Lubin.
 Two weeks later, he scored his first goal for the team against Cracovia.
 Jukić left the club in January 2020.